SlimeTraditionalTranslation/Slimefun-Main-Wiki/pages/Combustion-Reactor.md

 ## Usage

-A Combustion Reactor must be placed within 7 blocks of an [Energy Regulator](https://github.com/Slimefun/Slimefun4/wiki/Energy-Regulator), an [Energy Connector](https://github.com/Slimefun/Slimefun4/wiki/Energy-Connector), or an [Energy Capacitor](https://github.com/Slimefun/Slimefun4/wiki/Energy-Capacitors) in a cross format (not diagonally), and provided with the appropriate fuel.<br>
+A Combustion Reactor must be placed within 7 blocks of an [Energy Regulator](https://github.com/Slimefun/Slimefun4/wiki/Energy-Regulator), an [Energy Connector](https://github.com/Slimefun/Slimefun4/wiki/Energy-Connector), or an [Energy Capacitor](https://github.com/Slimefun/Slimefun4/wiki/Energy-Capacitors) in a cross format (not diagonally), and provided with the appropriate fuel.

 Once it is placed, right-click it and place fuel in its inventory (two slots on the left).

 ## Tiers